Table of Contents

 The station is connected to the flat cable via a junction box specific to the flat cable manufacturer.

-The station can be configured for a maximum of 22 kW (32A), or limited to 25A, 16A, or 10A as needed.
+The station can be configured for a maximum of 22 kW (32A), or limited to 25A, 16A, or 10A according to requirements.

 IP Network Connection